dlt-hub/verified-sources/sources/inbox/README.md

 dlt init inbox duckdb
 ```

-Here, we chose duckdb as the destination.
-Alternatively, you can also choose redshift, bigquery, or
+Here, we chose `duckdb` as the destination.
+Alternatively, you can also choose `redshift`, `bigquery`, or
 any of the other [destinations.](https://dlthub.com/docs/dlt-ecosystem/destinations/)

 ## Grab Inbox credentials